norse/hbp-workshop-2023/presentation.md

 ::: {.incremental .lh-copy .mt5 .fl .pl5}
-- PyTorch already takes care of most of the work
+- PyTorch already takes care of most of the work.
-- Implementation is performance aware
+- Implementation is performance aware.
-- Custom code for selected operations
+- Custom code for selected operations.
 :::